Get insights.

 Conclusion

-Onion Routing opens up new possibilities for survey participants seeking complete anonymity.
-With this feature in BlockSurvey, users can be assured that their IP addresses are untraceable, allowing them to share information freely and securely.
-As privacy and data protection become top priorities, BlockSurvey’s Onion Routing feature stands out as a tool for secure, anonymous participation.
-Give it a try!
-And let your respondents experience a new standard of privacy.
+Onion Routing gives survey participants a way to stay completely anonymous.
+With this feature in BlockSurvey, respondents can be sure their IP address is untraceable, so they can share information freely and securely.
+As privacy and data protection matter more to people, Onion Routing is a practical option for secure, anonymous participation.
+Turn it on for your next sensitive survey and give respondents a stronger level of privacy.

 Get insights.